 Something to note is that similar symptoms are also present with other conditions like patellofemoral pain syndrome or chondromalacia).
 As a result, it is advisable to see a doctor if you experience these symptoms, instead of jumping to conclusions.

-Treatment of patellar tendinitis usually includes rest as the primary component.
+Treatment of patellar tendinitis or jumpers knee usually includes rest as the primary component.
 In addition, doctors may suggest using NSAID medications for additional pain and inflammation control.

 In addition, the patient may be advised to follow the remaining parts of a R.I.C.E. strategy by: